pydata-switzerland/energy-data-hackdays/OFEN-challenge/understanding_the_data.md

 > The sum contains all the energy produced and fed in the network.
 > (Only productions plants equipped with load profile meters)

-Looking closer at the data provided by Swissgrid in form of Excel spreadsheets [^5] their _original_ temporal resolution is **every 15'**[^6].
+Looking closer at the _raw_ time series provided by Swissgrid in form of Excel spreadsheets [^5] their _original_ temporal resolution is **every 15'**[^6].

-#### Sample statistics
+##### Sample statistics

-Some example statistics from the 2026 data (downloaded on April 21) after manually extracting the energy production time series from the _Zeitreihen0h15_ sheet
+Example statistics from the 2026 Swissgrid data (downloaded on April 21) after manually extracting the energy production time series from the _Zeitreihen0h15_ sheet
 (starting from `01.01.2026 00:00` up to `31.03.2026 23:45`,